pxg/pxg.github.io/_posts/2025-01-07-kindle-faff.markdown

 ---
 layout: post
-title: Kindle Faff
+title: Faff connecting a new Kindle to a Mac with a USB cable
-description: How to fix connecting a new Kindle to a Mac with USB-c
+description: How to fix transferring books to a 2024 Kindle Paperwhite on MacOS with USB-c
 date: 2025-01-07 09:43:00
 categories: Kindle
 ---
-TLDR: new Kindles don't show up as external drives on MacOS when connected by USB-c, you need a program like OpenMTP to transfer files to them
+**TLDR: new Kindles don't show up as external drives on MacOS when connected by USB-c, you need a program like OpenMTP to transfer files to them**

 I'm a big fan of reading on the Kindle mainly for portability reasons, I also enjoy the backlight for reading in lower-light environments.

 I've been using one since 2011, and I last upgraded in 2014 when I left my first Kindle on an Airplane by mistake.

 In my opinion, Kindle devices are very nicely designed and, in general, need upgrading much less frequently than a mobile phone.
 However, my trusty 2014 Paperwhite Kindle was getting a bit long in the tooth; whilst still having a good reading experience, it was painfully slow for browsing the Kindle store and transferring books.
 So I decided to treat myself to a new Kindle on Black Friday.
 The colour Kindle looked interesting but had mixed reviews, so I went for the new Paperwhite model.

 ## Kindle Design
 When the new Kindle arrived, I was pleased to see they'd increased the screen size slightly to 6.8 inches and reduced the Bezel; they'd also added a warmth setting to the backlight and embraced the future by switching to a USB-C port!
 ## Connecting as an External Drive didn't work on MacOS